SirajChaudhary/comprehensive-example-on-microservices-using-spring-boot-with-spring-cloud/README.md

 * airport-checkin-service
 * airport-boarding-service

-**Step 7.** Run all microservices in the following sequence.
+**Step 8.** Run all microservices in the following sequence.
 * eureka-server
 * api-gateway
 * all microservices one by one in any sequence

-**Step 8.** Run APIs using Postman or OpenAPI (Swagger-UI)
-<br />- APIs should be run as per the following sequence of the microservices for the first time.
+**Step 9.** Run APIs in the following sequence for the first time using Postman or OpenAPI<br />
+**_- Import the attached [postman collection](https://github.com/SirajChaudhary/comprehensive-example-on-microservices-using-spring-boot-with-spring-cloud/blob/master/postman_collection.json) into postman client._**
 * airport-pilot-service
 * airport-flight-service
 * airport-booking-service
 * airport-security-service
 * airport-checkin-service
 * airport-boarding-service

-**Step 9 (optional).** Run Zipkin Server to trace Sleuth logs on GUI.
-* download and install zipkin server and then [run the zipkin server](./snapshots/start-zipkin-server.PNG).
-Here is the [zipkin server console output](./snapshots/run-zipkin-server-and-trace-any-sleuth-request.PNG)

 ## Snapshots
 ### `Eureka Server`